UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-karenruizroca/README.md

 ## Conclusion

-These two functions provide foundational operations for working with DNA sequences in bioinformatics pipelines.
+These two functions provide foundational operations for working with the Cyanobacteria animal kingdrom in bioinformatics pipelines.
 They have been tested and documented, ensuring proper error handling and robust functionality.